 We will have four baptisms the day before Easter, on Holy Saturday at 5 pm.
 It will be a lovely occasion.
 I know the three teenage sisters well who are to be baptized.
 Baby brother Garang is a cutie alread, spoiled beyond belief by his older sisters.
 Feel free to attend even if the traditional Easter Vigil service is new to you.
 It is modeled on an Easter Vigil service that is a thousand five hundred years old.

 For April we are planning a project of youth ministry entitled Youth Alive! at Zion.
 On four Monday afternoons, April 9th, 16th, 23rd, and 30th, members of Zion and His House campus ministry UW Oshkosh students will gather with two dozen of our youth, 4th graders on up to 12th grade.
 The schedule for each afternoon: 3:00-4:00 study hall with 4th and 5th graders; middle and high schoolers arrive a few minutes before 4 pm.
 4:00-4:30 group games; 4:30-4:45 story time; 4:45-5:30 dinner and table discussion; 5:30-6:00 worship.
 If you would like to participate, let me know.

 It's about building others up.
 It's the opposite of tearing others down.
-It's about showing love and respect.
+It's about showing love and bearing one another’s burdens.

 See you in church!